-Depending on the application, Concrete Jack uses a lime or sand-based grout for slab jacking.
+Depending on the application, Concrete Jack uses either a lime or sand-based grout.
 We add Portland cement to the sand-based grout to dry it out a bit.
 Sometimes, we put enough Portland in the grout that it will harden, however for almost all applications, just letting the grout slowly dry out to the moisture content of the surrounding soil is sufficient for the loads which a slab will see.
 Because slab jacking is used to repair slabs that are in good condition, the slab jacking grout isn’t used for load distribution.
 Therefore, in most cases, the grout only needs to be slightly stronger than the underlying soil, which rarely requires significant quantities of cement.

 Concrete slabs around homes and most businesses are only 3.5 to 6 inches thick, so they only weigh a few pounds per square inch.
-Even with no cement in Concrete Jack’s slab jacking grout, the grout has sufficient strength to hold up the concrete, even if the grout is moist enough that you can push your finger into it.
+Even with no cement in Concrete Jack’s slab jacking grout, the grout has sufficient strength to hold up the concrete.
+Even if the grout is moist enough that you can push your finger into it.
 Keeping the grout from curing (getting really hard) makes it easy for you to do things like run sprinkler lines, electrical lines or drainage pipes under repaired areas in the future.

 Other materials are used for processes similar to slab jacking.
 Foam jacking involves pumping high density polyurethane foam under the concrete, and sometimes cellular concrete is used to fill large voids below concrete.

 History of Slab Jacking